-The Cotes du Rhone Blanc now sets the standard for the appellation.
-Traditionally dominated by Clairette Grenache Blanc and Bourboulenc since 1991 Marcel Guigal has included significant proportions of Viognier (now 50%) Marsanne (from St.-Poray) and Roussanne in the blend.
-Fermented at cool temperatures in stainless steel cuves this wine is fresh rich and complex offering aromas of honeysuckle pear kiwi and minerals.
+The Cotes Du Rhone Blanc now sets the standard for the appellation.
+Traditionally dominated by Clairette Grenache Blanc and Bourboulenc since 1991, Marcel Guigal has included significant proportions of Viognier (now 50%) Marsanne (from St.-Poray) and Roussanne in the blend.
+Fermented at cool temperatures in stainless steel cuvees, this wine is fresh rich and complex offering aromas of honeysuckle pear, kiwi and minerals.
 Serve this dry white with appetizers grilled fish or spicy Asian preparations of all kinds.
+France.

 The 2009 and 2010 Cotes du Rhone Blancs are blends of 55% Viognier and the rest Roussanne Marsanne Clairette and Bourboulenc all aged in tank....